 An easy regular season schedule is likely to lead to a higher-seed come playoff time.
-And with four of the last six Super Bowls having been played by the top seeds in each conference, it’s clear that home field advantage is significant in the postseason.
+And with each of the last seven Super Bowls consisting of one of the top two seeds in each conference, it’s clear that home field advantage is significant in the postseason.

 Past NFL MVP Winners